 The Mobile units make excellent general purpose transceivers.
 We are using several for link radios and to support packet radio operations.
 They can also be made into repeaters.
 There are some limitations when compared to a Station.
 The thermal path from the power transistors is long and the heat sink is small, intended for Intermittent-Duty.
 This means the power output has to be reduced to a low level for link or repeater service.

-has two such "mobile-conversion" repeaters remaining in the network, at North Cove (UHF) and Cosmopolis (VHF).
-In both cases, their use was dictated by size constraints.
-Originally, several other repeaters were of this type, including KO Peak, Long Beach, South Bend and Megler, but these have been upgraded to Station chassis as we were able to.
+had several such "mobile-conversion" repeaters installed in the network, at one time, including KO Peak, Long Beach, South Bend and Megler, but these have been upgraded to Station chassis as we were able to.
 The Mobile makes a rugged inexpensive repeater, as long as great care is taken with the details.
 It is difficult to avoid some desensitization with all the components in one case with little shielding between them.
 The network incorporates a couple of remote receiver links using Mastr-II mobile chassis with a UHF transmitter and a VHF receiver, operating as a cross-band repeater.
 These work particularly nicely in specific situations.

 Parts are generally available.

 also uses other GE models of similar age.
-The "Rangr" radio is used for a number of our links, as is the "Phoenix" model.
+The "Rangr" radio is used for a number of our links, as was the "Phoenix" model.
 These mobile radio units also interface well with the Mastr-II, the controllers and other parts of the repeater system.
-While the Mastr-II is crystal controlled, at a cost of about $50-100 per channel, the Phoenix and Rangr are synthesized, holding their frequency information in an EEPROM chip, which can be reprogrammed easily and for free.
+While the Mastr-II is crystal controlled, and custom made crystals are becoming difficult and costly to have made (in excess of $100 each), the Phoenix and Rangr are synthesized, holding their frequency information in an EEPROM chip, which can be reprogrammed easily and for free.
 This is very reliable equipment, subject to the ravages of time, as we all are.
 I suspect that some of the design engineers were Hams, because the adjustments don't hit their stops until the far edge of the adjacent Amateur bands.
 We have had very good luck with the GE equipment.
 At thirty-years-old and counting, this represents some impressive commercial equipment, built as well or better than some that NASA has launched into space.
 The best part is, we receive the benefit of time-tested superior engineering and manufacturing skill at very little cost.
 Were it any other way, our system probably wouldn't exist at all.